ocp-hm-openbmc-opf-ami/Aptio_CE_MU_Genoa_openSIL/Readme.md

 - Installed and booted to Ubuntu 22.02 using M2 NVME
 - Installed and booted to Windows Server 2022 using M2 NVME

+# Firmware Upgrade
+ - Host FW can be updated via BMC OOB firmware update.
+There is no need for external tool.

 # Features

 ## SecureBoot